Meaning of Crossing

 3. Restrictive Crossing: Besides the above two types of statutory cross, in recent years the practice of cross cheques with the words“account payee” or “account payee only” has sprung up.
 Such a cross is termed as ‘restrictive crossing”.

-A restrictive cross is only a direction to the collecting banker that the proceeds are to be credited only to the account of payee named in the cheque.
-In case the collecting banker allows the proceeds to be credited to some other account, it may be liable for wrongful conversion of funds.
+A restrictive cross is only a direction to the collecting banker that the proceeds are to be credited only to the account of the payee named in the cheque.
+In case the collecting banker allows the proceeds to be credited to some other account, it may be liable for the wrongful conversion of funds.

 Who may Cross a Cheque [Sec 126]

-1. Drawer: He may cross the cheque generally or specially.
+1. Drawer: He may cross the cheque generally or especially.

 2. Holder: Where the cheque is uncrossed, the holder may cross it generally or specially.
 Where it is crossed generally, he may cross it especially.
 Where it is crossed generally or specially, he may add the words ‘Not Negotiable’.

 3. Banker: Where a cheque is crossed specially, the banker to whom it is crossed may again cross it especially to another banker for collection.